 When you’ve found a business that’s the right fit, it’s easy to get carried away with plans for the future.
 But it’s important to focus on the nuts and bolts of your business acquisition – if you want to avoid finding any unwanted skeletons in the closet after you’ve signed on the dotted line.

 The concept of due diligence is a simple one.
 It essentially involves thoroughly checking all the information the seller has provided – and any you’ve managed to uncover for yourself as part of your background research – to satisfy yourself that the business is a good prospect.
 It does involve going through everything with a fine-tooth comb from leases to liquidity but it’s the best way to weigh up the values and risks involved.
-And at the end of the process, you should be as sure as you can be that you’re getting everything you’re paying for.
+And at the end of the process, you should be as sure as you can bet that you’re getting everything you’re paying for.

 Due diligence usually comprises a complete evaluation of a business’s legal, financial and commercial standing.
 Unless you’ve had extensive legal and financial training yourself, you’ll most certainly need professional advice here – from an accountant and a solicitor experienced in contracts.
 Your aim at this stage should be to approach the final stages of negotiations with full disclosure on every aspect of the business so you know exactly what you’re getting and whether the asking price is a fair one.

-1. Financial matters
+1. Financial Matters

 One of the first things you’ll investigate is the company’s financial position.
 A thorough examination of its incomings and outgoings, together with any future projections should justify the asking price; if it doesn’t, find out why not.
 As a minimum, ask to see three years’ worth of tax returns as well as balance sheets and cash flow statements.